apache/mxnet/docs/tutorials/r/classifyRealImageWithPretrainedModel.md

-Classify Images with a Pretrained Model
+Classify Images with a PreTrained Model
 =================================================
 MXNet is a flexible and efficient deep learning framework.
 One of the interesting things that a deep learning algorithm can do is classify real world images.

-In this tutorial, we show how to use a pretrained Inception-BatchNorm network to predict the class of an image.
+In this tutorial, we show how to use a pre-trained Inception-BatchNorm network to predict the class of an image.
 For information about the network architecture, see  [1].

 The pre-trained Inception-BatchNorm network is able to be downloaded from [this link](http://data.mxnet.io/mxnet/data/Inception.zip)